 Trees That Feed is addressing four of the United Nations Sustainable Development Goals (SDGS): Climate Change, Hunger, Poverty, and Lack of Education

 We are addressing these problems through our four programs:

 Trees That Feed Foundation is working with governments and over 40 not-for-profit organizations in countries with the greatest food dependence and hunger, starting in the Caribbean.
 Our programs have several aspects, all supporting successful planting of fruit tree.

 We leave behind not only trees, but also the knowledge to ensure lasting food independence.
-So for example we recently took 7 Haitian farmers and agronomists to Jamaica to be formally trained, theory and practice, in fruit tree propagation and care.
+For example, Trees That Feed Foundation recently launched a training project.
+Seven Haitian farmers and agronomists visited Jamaica for formal training in fruit tree propagation and care.